decentralized-identity/org/working-group-lifecycle.md

-In case of a possible discrepancy, substantial contribution from non-member, or lapse in coverage due to changing employment status, Chairs should request any new or ongoing participant sign a legal document.
+In case of a possible discrepancy, substantial contribution from non-member, or lapse in coverage due to changing employment status, Chairs should request any new or ongoing participant sign a legal document making explicit that IPR is being honored.
 In the case that the participant refuses to do so, the WG chair should consider removing the person from the call to minimize risk to attempt to challenge the IPR coverage of the group, sometimes referred to casually as "trolling".

 7.**Feedback Agreement**: Participants in a WG currently employed by DIF member org that are covered by the Feedback Agreement rather then by the IPR terms of